ikanar/youtube_history_scraper/README.md

 **Youtube History Scraper**
 Logs you into google.
+Navigates to the youtube history page.
+Scrapes youtube history.
-navigates to the youtube history page. scrapes youtube history. prints the links into a convenient file.
+Prints the links into a convenient file.

 **Installation guide**
 Run the following in the terminal: